utsavanand2/docs/docs/README.md

 # Cloud Native Tunnel

-Inlets is a Cloud Native Tunnel written in Go, you can use it to connect services to other networks like the Internet through NAT, firewall and restrictive networks.
+inlets is a Cloud Native Tunnel used to connect HTTP and TCP services between networks securely.
+Through an encrypted websocket, inlets can penetrate firewalls, NAT, captive portals, and other restrictive networks lowering the barrier to entry.

-inlets creates a tunnel between two networks using a websocket and optional TLS for encryption.
-The main use-case for inlets is to expose a private API or service on the Internet, or to gain incoming network access (ingress) to a private network.
+VPNs traditionally require up-front configuration like subnet assignment and ports to be opened in firewalls.
+A tunnel with inlets can provide an easy-to-use, low-maintenance alternative to VPNs and other site-to-site networking solutions.

+You can run inlets as a stand-alone binary, in Docker, integrated into Kubernetes for Ingress, or with cloud APIs.
+All services can be kept private in the target network, or exposed publicly.

 ## Use-cases

-There are many uses for inlets, some users consume it as a networking tool and others built it into their own projects and products.
+You can use inlets as a stand-alone networking tool, or integrate it into a platform to extend functionality for your users.

+For companies:

+* Low-maintenance, secure, and quick alternative to a VPN
+* Provide APIs endpoints to consume data from third-parties and partners
+* For command and control of: services within private VPCs, IoT devices and Point of Sale (PoS)
+* Create a hybrid cloud between existing servers and public cloud for: CI, e2e testing, or for accessing legacy systems
+* As an alternative to an expensive data-center uplink such as [AWS Direct Connect](https://aws.amazon.com/directconnect/) or [Azure Express Route](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-introduction).

 For teams and individuals:

-* As a zero-touch VPN, which can traverse NAT and firewalls
+* As a zero-touch VPN - penetrating NAT, firewalls, captive portals and hotel WiFi
 * When integrating with API that use webhooks such as Stripe, PayPal or GitHub, you can test live with your local machine
 * To get a public IP address for your IngressController or services on a Kubernetes cluster
 * To access your homelab or Raspberry Pi cluster using SSH
 * As a freelancer, you can share a blog or website with a client or with your team
 * As an alternative to SaaS and or proprietary offerings such as [Ngrok](https://ngrok.io) and [Argo Tunnel](https://www.cloudflare.com/en-gb/products/argo-tunnel/)

-For companies:

-* When integrating APIs with data-feeds from third-parties
-* For command and control of: services within private VPCs, IoT devices, Point of Sale (PoS) and servers on remote sites or on-premises
-* As an alternative to an expensive data-center uplink such as [AWS Direct Connect](https://aws.amazon.com/directconnect/) or [Azure Express Route](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-introduction).

 ## Concept